FADe-Project/fade/docs/index.md

 ## Types
  * FADe Project has 3 project types.

-### systemd type
+### service type
- * The project with this type generates systemd service and service user.
+ * The project with this type generates both systemd and sysvinit service and service user.

 ### isolated type
  * The project with this type generates service user.